-I opted to have a survey completed on a property in Ivybridge ahead of retaining solicitors.
-I have been informed that there is a flying freehold aspect to the property.
-My surveyor has said that some mortgage companies will not grant a loan on such a house.
+I opted to have a survey completed on a property in Ivybridge prior to retaining conveyancers.
+I have been advised that there is a flying freehold aspect to the property.
+My surveyor has said that some banks may not grant a loan on such a house.

-It depends who your proposed lender is.
-Bank of Scotland has different instructions for example to Halifax.
-Should you wish to call us we can check via the appropriate mortgage company.
-If you lender is happy to lend one our lawyers can help as they are used to dealing with flying freeholds in Ivybridge.
-Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in Ivybridge to see if the conveyancing costs will increase in light of this.
+It varies from the lender to lender.
+HSBC has different instructions from Birmingham Midshires.
+Should you wish to telephone us we can investigate further with the relevant bank.
+If you lender is happy to lend one our lawyers can assist as they are used to dealing with flying freeholds in Ivybridge.
+Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in Ivybridge to see if the conveyancing will be more expensive.

 My father-in-law has recommend that I use his conveyancers in Ivybridge.
 Do I follow his recommendation?